weld-project/weld/README.md

 * [python.md](https://github.com/weld-project/weld/blob/master/docs/python.md) gives an overview of the Python API.
 * [tutorial.md](https://github.com/weld-project/weld/blob/master/docs/tutorial.md) contains a tutorial for how to build a small vector library using Weld.

+## Python Bindings

+Weld's python bindings are in [`python/weld`](https://github.com/weld-project/weld/tree/master/python/weld), with examples in [`examples/python`](https://github.com/weld-project/weld/tree/master/examples/python).
+To run any these programs, you will need Weld's runtime libraries (`libweld` and `libweldrt`) to be on your `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` (on Macs).

 ## Grizzly

 **Grizzly** is a subset of [Pandas](http://pandas.pydata.org/) integrated with Weld.
 Details on how to use Grizzly are in [`python/grizzly`](https://github.com/weld-project/weld/tree/master/python/grizzly).
 Some example workloads that make use of Grizzly are in [`examples/python/grizzly`](https://github.com/weld-project/weld/tree/master/examples/python/grizzly).

-## Running an Interactive REPL
+To run Grizzly, you will also need the `WELD_HOME` environment variable to be set, because Grizzly needs to find its own native library through this variable.

+## Testing

-* `cargo test` runs unit and integration tests.
+`cargo test` runs unit and integration tests.
 A test name substring filter can be used to run a subset of the tests:

    ```
    cargo test <substring to match in test name>
    ```

+## Interactive REPL

-* The `target/release/repl` program is a simple "shell" where one can type Weld programs and see the results of parsing, macro substitution and type inference.
+The `target/release/repl` program is a simple "shell" where one can type Weld programs and see the results of parsing, macro substitution and type inference.
+Make sure to set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` (on Macs) to point to your build directory before running it so that it can find the runtime libraries:

 Example `repl` session:
 ```
+$ LD_LIBRARY_PATH=target/debug ./target/debug/repl
 > let a = 5 + 2; a + a
 Raw structure: [...]